 9q34 Duplication

-Below is a summary for 9q34 duplication observed in research publications.
+The information for this summary of 9q34 duplication syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 • Intellectual disability